github-community-projects/org-metrics-dashboard/who-metrics-ui/docs/definitions.md

 `Merge PR's`: A total of Pull Requests that are accepted into the code base of the project.

-`Total Fork:` Fork is copy of the current repository into other repositories.
+`Total Fork:` A fork is a copy of the current repository belonging to another user.
 Total Forks is how many times the repository has been copied.

 `Open Issues Median Age:` Median of how many days of all issues in days with Open Status.
 If the issue age is zero (meaning there are no open issues), we display "N/A".